vishaltrivedi07/Data_Analytics/MyContent-7days.md

 ### D. Additional observations (optional)
 - Subject focus on Math and Science (60% of folder clicks) aligns with your teacher-centric design of the My Contents module in Edutor, where these subjects were previously described as core early-use cases.[1]

+## Comparison between Old 3 days data and Current 7 days data:

+## Improvements from 3-day to 7-day period

+- **AI content sentiment became more balanced**
+  The 3-day window showed a 2.8× higher AI delete rate vs share rate (34.2% delete vs 12.4% share), while the 7-day period shows a near 1:1 ratio (454 deletes vs 450 uses).
+This suggests teachers are either finding better AI outputs later in the week or becoming more selective about which AI items to keep rather than mass-purging.

+- **Recent tab dominance strengthened significantly**
+  Recent tab usage increased from 62% of activity in the 3-day period to 74.6% in the 7-day period, indicating users learned to rely even more heavily on the fast-access Recent flow.

+- **Friction and anomalies are now quantified with hard numbers**
+  The 3-day report described issues qualitatively (e.g., "Users 324221 and 406366 clicked 5+ times"), while the 7-day analysis quantifies 249 lost sessions (5.7% of total) and 87 button spam sessions (2.0% of total), making it easier to prioritize fixes.

+- **Time-to-content baseline established**
+  The 7-day data provides a concrete median time-to-content of 6 seconds, which aligns with the 3-day observation that 45% of users find content within 2 seconds via Recent but adds a full distribution (mean 124s, P90 115s) to identify the long-tail stuck users.

+## Good points maintained across both periods

+- **Fast content access remains strong**
+  Both datasets confirm that users who know what they want reach files very quickly: 45% under 2 seconds (3-day) and 6-second median (7-day) show the Recent flow is working efficiently for goal-directed sessions.

+- **High standard switching frequency persists**
+  The 3-day data showed 72% of All tab users immediately change the standard filter, and the 7-day data records 893 total standard switches, confirming that multi-standard navigation is a core use case (teachers managing multiple grades or shared devices).

+- **Card-click preference over menus is consistent**
+  Both periods show roughly 2× more direct content card clicks than menu/options interactions, indicating users prefer to "just open" rather than explore secondary actions.

+- **Math and Science remain dominant subjects**
+  The 3-day report noted 60% of folder clicks go to Math and Science, and this pattern holds in the broader 7-day dataset, confirming these are the most actively used subjects in My Contents.[1]

+- **Peeking and exploration behavior is stable**
+  The 3-day report averaged 1.8 peeks per session, and the 7-day data shows 15.6% of sessions exhibit peeking (folder/filter actions without content opens within 60s), both indicating ongoing discovery friction in the All tab.